ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 **Ab4d.SharpEngine is a cross-platform 3D rendering engine for desktop, mobile and browser .Net applications.**

-To check the Ab4d.SharpEngine for desktop and mobile devices see the [Ab4d.SharpEngine.Samples on GitHub](https://github.com/ab4d/Ab4d.SharpEngine.Samples).
+To check the Ab4d.SharpEngine for desktop and mobile devices, see the [Ab4d.SharpEngine.Samples on GitHub](https://github.com/ab4d/Ab4d.SharpEngine.Samples).

 > [!IMPORTANT]
 > Ab4d.SharpEngine for browser (Ab4d.SharpEngine.Web assembly) is in beta and is not yet ready for production (the current version will expire on 2025-12-31).